Only 20% of SaaS companies will celebrate their fifth anniversary. A clear B2B SaaS marketing strategy can help you get there.

 Signing up for your software or setting up sales calls should be so easy even the most sleep-deprived, frazzled potential customers could complete them without a hiccup.

-Use sticky call-to-action (CTA) buttons on your website so leads can see exactly where to sign up without scrolling.
+High-converting content uses sticky call-to-action (CTA) buttons so leads can see exactly where to sign up without scrolling.
 Once a lead clicks on the CTA, the sign-up form should be short and sweet — it shouldn’t be longer than 2-5 questions or take more than five minutes to complete.

 Screenshot of Smartsheet’s sign-up form.